highlightxyz/generative-art/README.md

 hl.tx.timestamp: String
 ```

-The timestamp of the blockchain tranaction.
+The timestamp of the blockchain transaction.
 Note that this is a Unix timestamp in seconds (not milliseconds).
 Example value: `1694202763`.

 ---